ciscoAnass/torcap/README.md

 > Do **not** use it to spy on other people or devices you do not own or control.
 > The design is transparent and avoids stealthy / malware‑style behavior as much as possible.

-The compiled ShotLogger.exe has already been scanned for transparency — you can view the full VirusTotal analysis here: [Total Virus Result](https://www.virustotal.com/gui/file/30bb13ebf1b993ff8ef7d6b4166175ee392b832c195109f902bc0069e5fb671a)
+The compiled TorCap.exe has already been scanned for transparency — you can view the full VirusTotal analysis here: [Total Virus Result](https://www.virustotal.com/gui/file/30bb13ebf1b993ff8ef7d6b4166175ee392b832c195109f902bc0069e5fb671a)

 ⚠️ **Note:** Tools compiled with PyInstaller often trigger **generic flags** such as
 _"Win64:Malware-gen"_, _"Suspicious PE"_, or _"BehavesLike.Win64.Generic"_.